Yi Xu

 Biography

-Our current research activities focus on understanding the pathogenic mechanism of Streptococcus gallolyticus subsp. gallolyticus (Sgg).
+Xu's current research activities focus on understanding the pathogenic mechanism of Streptococcus gallolyticus subsp. gallolyticus (Sgg).
 Sgg is a gram-positive opportunistic pathogen that causes life-threatening bacteremia and infective endocarditis (IE).
 It is also strongly associated with colorectal cancer (CRC).
-My lab was the first to demonstrate that Sgg actively promotes the development of colon tumors, elevating a long-stranding clinical association to a functional causal role of Sgg in tumor development.
+Xu's lab was the first to demonstrate that Sgg actively promotes the development of colon tumors, elevating a long-standing clinical association to a functional causal role of Sgg in tumor development.
 Despite its medical importance, the pathogenic mechanism of Sgg remains poorly understood.
-Our recent studies have demonstrated that a type VII secretion system of Sgg plays a key role in pathogenesis.
-Currently we are interested in understanding the mechanism underlying following key steps in Sgg pathogenesis: 1) colonization of the intestinal epithelium, 2) modulation of intestinal homeostasis in normal and tumor-bearing colons, and 3) dissemination from the gastrointestinal tract to the circulatory system.Keywords: bacterial pathogenesis, infectious diseases, virulence, colorectal cancer, microbiome, microbiota, type VII secretion system, gastrointestinal tract
+Recent studies have demonstrated that a type VII secretion system of Sgg plays a key role in pathogenesis.
+Currently the lab is interested in understanding the mechanism underlying key steps in Sgg pathogenesis: 1) colonization of the intestinal epithelium, 2) modulation of intestinal homeostasis in normal and tumor-bearing colons, and 3) dissemination from the gastrointestinal tract to the circulatory system.Keywords: bacterial pathogenesis, infectious diseases, virulence, colorectal cancer, microbiome, microbiota, type VII secretion system, gastrointestinal tract

 Education and Training